-Level Reading (Parent contact made to follow up on missed reading) Skill & Drill (Encouraged) Structured Home Study (Encouraged) Purpose For students to foster and develop a love of reading, consolidate fluency, accuracy and comprehension.
-For students to experience multiple exposures to consolidate and elaborate on knowledge and skills.
-For students to build good learning behaviours eg: organisational skills and time management.
-FOUNDATION Take Home Readers (5-10 minutes 4 times a week) Reading log to be signed by parents Practice reading Sight Words Matific (online Maths) Password provided JUNIORS Take Home Readers 10-15 minutes 4 times a week) Reading log to be signed by parents Practice reading Sight Words Matific (online Maths) Password provided SMART Spelling words provided to practice Prepare for weekly share time.
-MIDDLES Take Home Readers (15-20 minutes 4 times a week) Reading log to be signed by parents Matific (online Maths) Password provided SMART Spelling words provided to practice Fortnightly English and Maths tasks.
-SENIORS MMPS Library book or novel from home (20-30 minutes 4 times a week) Reading log to be signed by parents Students to review books in a classroom Google Doc.
-This can be done at home, however, classroom time will be provided.
-Matific (online Maths) Password provided SMART Spelling words provided to practice Termly investigative projects with fortnightly milestones.
+Level Reading Compulsory for Foundation - Year 6 (Parent contact made each week to follow up on missed reading) Mathematics Skill & Drill Recommended for Foundation - Year 3 Compulsory for Years 4 - 6 (Parent contact made each week to follow up on missed mathematics) Structured Home Study Recommended for Foundation - Year 6 Purpose For students to foster and develop a love of reading, consolidate fluency, accuracy and comprehension.
+For students to foster and develop a love of Mathematics, consolidate fluency, accuracy and mathematics proficiencies.
+For students to experience multiple exposures and application of concepts to consolidate and elaborate on knowledge and skills.
+For students to build effective learning behaviours including organisational skills and time management.
+FOUNDATION Take Home Readers or Wushka (5-10 minutes 4 times a week) Reading log to be signed by parents Practice reading Heart Words / High Frequency Words (2-5 minutes 4 times a week) Essential Assessment - My Numeracy, Sunset Maths or JetPack Algebra Building Number Prepare for weekly share time JUNIORS Take Home Readers or Wushka (10-15 minutes 4 times a week) Reading log to be signed by parents Practice reading and spelling Heart Words / High Frequency Words (2-5 minutes 4 times a week) Essential Assessment - My Numeracy, Sunset Maths or JetPack Algebra Prepare for weekly share time MIDDLES Take Home Readers or Wushka (15 minutes 4 times a week) Reading log to be signed by parents Essential Assessment - My Numeracy, Sunset Maths or JetPack Algebra Semester One: Times Tables (10 minutes 4 times a week) Maths log to be signed by parents (Year 4) Semester Two: Building Number Sense Choice Board (1 - 100,000) (10 minutes 4 times a week) Maths log to be signed by parents (Year 4) Spelling Words SENIORS MMPS Library book, novel from home or Wushka (20 minutes 4 times a week) Reading log to be signed by parents Essential Assessment - My Numeracy, Sunset Maths or JetPack Algebra (10-15 minutes 4 times a week) Maths log to be signed by parents Spelling Words Project Based Learning Termly investigative projects with fortnightly milestones.
+Students present their project at the conclusion of the investigation.